Boundedness results for 2-adic Galois images associated to hyperelliptic Jacobians: Realizing uniform boundedness along one-parameter families

 \section{Realizing uniform boundedness along one-parameter families}

 Fix an irreducible monic polynomial $f \in \mathcal{O}_{K}[x]$ of degree $d \geq 2$.
-Cadoret and Tamagawa have shown in \cite[Theorems 1.1 and 5.1]{cadoret2012uniform} that for all but finitely many $\lambda \in K$, the $\ell$-adic Galois image $G_{\ell, \lambda}$ associated to the Jacobian of the curve given by $y^{2} = f(x)(x - \lambda)$ is open in the $\ell$-adic Galois image $G_{\ell, \eta}$ associated to the generic fiber of the family parametrized by $\lambda$.
+It follows from Cadoret and Tamagawa's results \cite[Theorems 1.1 and 5.1]{cadoret2012uniform} that for all but finitely many $\lambda \in K$, the $\ell$-adic Galois image $G_{\ell, \lambda}$ associated to the Jacobian of the curve given by $y^{2} = f(x)(x - \lambda)$ is open in the $\ell$-adic Galois image $G_{\ell, \eta}$ associated to the generic fiber of the family parametrized by $\lambda$.
 These theorems also assert that there is some integer $B \geq 1$ depending only on $f$ and $\ell$ such that the index of $G_{\ell, \lambda}$ in $G_{\ell, \eta}$ is bounded by $B$ for all but finitely many $\lambda \in K$.
-The following theorem recovers the openness result for $\ell = 2$ when $d \geq 4$ and explicitly provides the aforementioned uniform bound when $d$ is even, under the assumption that $K$ has class number $1$.
+The following theorem treats the $\ell = 2$ case: we recover the openness result when $d \geq 4$ and explicitly provide the aforementioned uniform bound when $d$ is even.
 (Note that for the elliptic curve case, where $d \in \{ 2, 3\}$, such openness results are already known from the celebrated Open Image Theorem of Serre given by \cite[IV-11]{serre1989abelian}, while uniform bounds are given by \cite[Theorem 1.3]{arai2008uniform}.)
 It is interesting to note that Faltings' Theorem is used both in the proof of \cite[Theorem 1.1]{cadoret2012uniform} and in our proof of the theorem below.